Midori Station (Hokkaido)

 Midori Station (緑駅, Midori-eki) is a railway station on the Senmō Main Line in Kiyosato, Hokkaido, Japan, operated by the Hokkaido Railway Company (JR Hokkaido).
 It is numbered B67.

 Lines

 Midori Station is served by the Senmō Main Line from Abashiri to Higashi-Kushiro.

 Adjacent stations

 History

 The station opened on 20 September 1931, originally as Kami-Sattsuru Station (上札鶴駅).
 It was renamed Midori Station on 10 April 1956.

+In June 2023, this station was selected to be among 42 stations on the JR Hokkaido network to be slated for abolition owing to low ridership.